 Sorting is the process of going through each work area and getting rid of any equipment, tools, or other materials that are not often used.
 During this first phase of 5S, these excess things will be moved to a storage area or discarded.
 The result is a much cleaner work area that is easier to maintain.
-It improves employee safety and lessens the chance of confusion and wasted time.
+Sorting in 5S will improve employee safety and lessens the chance of confusion and wasted time.

 - Set in Order

 This second step in the 5S system is all about organization.
 Examine your work area and see to it that everything has a place.
 Set out to label spots for materials so that they are easy to identify and locate.
 One way to do this is to use tool foam or shadow board vinyl tape to establish a tool organization system.
 If your work area is in production, paint or clean as necessary and mark lanes for work areas, storage, and finished products.

 This 5S step is the ongoing cleaning of your work area.
 Since you have taken the time to organize everything neatly you will want to ensure that it remains that way.
-Set up a schedule for regular cleaning so that you leave each day with your work area in the same condition as when you started.
-You should also inspect equipment and tools for damage or leaks; this way you can fix the problems while they are still minor.
+Set up a schedule for regular 5S cleaning so that you leave each day with your work area in the same condition as when you started.
+You should also inspect equipment and tools for damage or leaks while performing regular maintenance so you can fix the problems while they are still minor.

 One of the ways to make sure you and your employees do not fall back into old habits is to standardize the way things are done.
 You might consider making posters that direct employees to the new 5S standard of maintaining their work areas, so they are less likely to revert to old habits.